 As a birth mother of three years now, the best piece of advice I can give you is to take it one day at a time.
 The choice you are making will impact every emotion you have ever had, including some you have never felt.
 It’s a tough decision.
 The road less traveled is always the road with more valleys and mountains to cross; not everyone is up for the task or completes the mission.
+I am Ilene and this is my story.

 I know.
 Sometimes, it seems all wrong.
-By rights we shouldn’t even have to make these decisions.
+By rights, we shouldn’t even have to make these decisions.
 But we do.
 And this is the hardest decision of our lives.
 It’s like in the great stories, the stories that really matter, full of sadness and pain and happiness and healing.
 It’s a bittersweet feeling that will never go away.

 Sometimes you want to know how the story ends, but you can’t possibly peek into the future and see it.
 How could the end be happy with so much pain and loss?
 How could life go back to the way it was with so much heartache?
 Even the pain has to pass, right?
 Wrong.
-With every visit it still pains me to say goodbye.
+With every visit, it still pains me to say goodbye.
 And sometimes it feels like I’m in the hospital letting him go all over again.

 I know in my heart I made the right decision for my Little Man.
 And I have to force myself to understand that a new day will come.
 And when the sun shines it will shine out brighter and bolder.
 My Little Man calls me his Ilene and he can feel how much I love him.
 He looks for me.
 He knows the sound of my voice and my laughter.
-He runs to my arms for a hug and kiss.
+He runs to my arms for a hug and kisses.
 And when he is older he will understand the pain and sacrifice I have made for him.
 Those are the moments that stay with you in time.
 The visits, the love, and the look on the parents’ faces when they see you two together.

 As birth mothers (in some cases) we have lots of chances to turn back before the paperwork has been signed—only we don’t.
 We keep going.
 Because we are holding onto something—we are holding on to the fact that with our sacrifice we are giving this precious child a life that we couldn’t provide at the time of placement.